Rettend/eemoji/README.md

 Runs the `eemoji` on the current commit message manually.

-This is used by the git hook, but you can also test it manually (specify a test file or it will use the current commit message in `.git/COMMIT_EDITMSG`).
+This is used by the git hook, but also allows you to test `eemoji` manually (specify a test file or it will use the current commit message in `.git/COMMIT_EDITMSG`).

 ```bash
 eemoji run